Exeter-Diabetes/CPRD-Cohort-scripts/02-Prevalent/README.md

+# Prevalent cohort

+The prevalent cohort consists of those actively registered on 01/02/2020 who have a diabetes diagnosis before/on this date, and who have linked HES records (with n_patid_hes<=20).

 ## Script overview

 The below diagram shows the R scripts (in grey boxes) used to create the final cohorts (at-diagnosis, prevalent, and treatment response).